Currency Strength Meter (Macro)

 Forex traders spend their lives trying to work out which direction a currency pair will go - and generally struggle to do so.
 They try technical currency indicators, oscillators, chart patterns, fibonacci...and none have survived the test of time.

 This is what makes Logikfx's currency strength meter a cut above the rest: it uses leading economic data & reports alongside proven financial engineering methods to find currency fundamental strength.
-Logikfx's forex meter displays which currencies are strong and which are weak dependant on the strength of the underlying economy - updated real-time.
-It's the best way to determine what direction future price will go - and the proof is below!
+Logikfx's forex meter displays which currencies are strong and which are weak dependant on the strength of the underlying economy - updated every Saturday Morning at 9am GMT.

-The Logikfx currency meter is a lot different to others out there.
-It's calculated by crawling thousands of economic reports for over 23 different economies and then running them through a clever algorithm to determine currency strength based on future economic growth or contraction.
+The better currency meters use fundamental data and economic indicators in their formula.
+For example, the Logikfx Macro Currency Strength Meter is calculated by crawling thousands of economic reports for over 23 different economies and then running them through a clever algorithm to determine currency strength based on future economic growth or contraction.
 It makes fundamental analysis accessible, and fast for its users.

 Source: Logikfx Academy - Macro Currency Strength Meter